 Daniel-Bush Family Reunion History

-Our father, John Emery Daniel, was born on August 17, 1883 in Johnson, South Carolina.
+Our father, John Emery Daniel, was born on August 17, 1883 in Johnston, South Carolina.
 His grandfather, Mobley, came over on a slave ship and was bought by a family named Daniel in South Carolina.
 This is how we got the last name Daniel, as it was customary that the slave would take on the name of his master.
 Our father’s mother was Annie Daniel, whose birth date and birthplace are unknown.
 Our father had four siblings: Gus, Clara, Florence, and Narcissus.

 In 1904, John Emery Daniel married Ruby Jane Bush, who was born in Bolton, Mississippi on October 26, 1886.
 Our maternal grandmother was named Georgia Ann Bush.
 She had three other children—William (Sam), Hersena, and Virginia—but our mother was the oldest.
 We don’t know where or when Georgia Bush was born, but she died around 1946 at the age of 90.